ramiropolla/ffglitch.org/what.md

 FFglitch is so precise, it can barely be considered glitching at all.

-## How do I use FFglitch?

-FFglitch still does not have a nice graphical user interface.
-It's an ugly command-line based program.

-It works in 3 steps:
-1. Export data from media file
-2. Glitch data however you see fit
-3. Apply glitched data and generate a new file

-Look at the posts on the <a href="{{ site.url }}">main page</a> to have a better idea on how to use it.

 ## How does FFglitch work?

 FFglitch works by decoding a media file with FFmpeg, and replicating the file while doing it.